 **UPDATE July 6, 2020**

-Starting July 6 tent camping and bathhouses will re-open at Mississippi State Parks.
-We urge our guests to help us keep our State Parks open by doing their part.
+Tent camping and bathhouses are re-open at Mississippi State Parks and State Fishing Lakes.
+We urge our guests to help us keep our State Parks and State Fishing Lakes open by doing their part.
 Please bag your trash and report any unsanitary situations to the park staff.
 Respect your neighbor and social distance when possible.
-Mississippi State Parks has taken a phased approach to open facilities for the safety of our guests as well as park staff.
+MDWFP has taken a phased approach to open facilities for the safety of our guests as well as park staff.

 **UPDATE June 22, 2020**

 MDWFP's Mississippi Museum of Natural Science is back open to the public; however, at this time, timed reservations and masks are required.
 For more information visit: http://www.mdwfp.com/museum/see-visit/admission-directions/?fbclid=IwAR1WSpXZ2Hwu1Xu7eMA-o0k31yBmHsMst8jTjpj_COKnXAkd7aa5c_l1MrE

 **UPDATE June 4, 2020**